iden3/iden3js/README.md

 // by default, if we don't specify the path profile and the number of keys, the function returns 3 keys for the path profile 0.

+// Also, we have other 2 methods to create keys, kc.importKey and kc.generateKeyRand:

 // import key
 let key0id = kc.importKey('privKHex');
 // key0id is the address of the imported key, will be used as key identifier